Cranberry herbal tea

 Cranberry virtues and properties

-Cranberry for urinary tract infection
+Cranberry urinary tract infection

 Cranberry benefits

-Caution, this is about prevention.
+Please note that this is about prevention.
 If the bacteria is already established, the use of antibiotics and a visit to the dentist are essential.

 How to use cranberry?